turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 #### Project Team DTR
 Begin your DTR by discussing:

-* Share your strengths with each other
-   * What do they mean?
+* Leadership:
+  * What kind of leader could each of you be in this group?
-   * How do you interpret these strengths in your day-to-day work?
+  * How will all of you come together to exemplify leadership in the group?
+* Conflict:
+  * Where could it occur on our team?
+  * How will you resolve conflict if it occurs?
+* Gaps in our EQ?
+  * What domains are not covered in your team?
+  * How does that affect your team’s performance?
+* Tuckman’s: Forming, storming, norming, performing, adjourning
   * How can you move through Tuckman's stages as a team?
-* What are your domains of strengths?
-How could these strengths work together to make a successful team?
-* How might your team come into conflict with each other?
-How will you resolve that conflict if it occurs?
-* What domains are not covered as much in your current team?
-How does that affect your team’s performance?

 Continue your DTR:

 * Reference the [DTR guidelines and memo questions here](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/dtr_guidelines_memo.md)